 In the morning in many Chinese neighborhoods, you see the steaming bamboo or now stainless steel steaming pans in the streets where many commuters stop on their (e-) bike or step.
 This Chinese ‘convenience’ food is hearty, nutritious and filling.

 Pork/vegetable combination fillings are most common in baozi, but many variations are possible.
-Such as chicken, lamb and vegetarian the most occurring other options.
+Such as chicken, lamb and vegetarian being the most occurring other options.

 Ingredients for the dough